Eovaldi, Vazquez help Red Sox beat contending Rays 7-4

 ST. PETERSBURG, Fla.
+(AP) — A former teammate created a speed bump for the playoff-contending Tampa Bay Rays.

-(AP) — Nathan Eovaldi pitched six gritty innings, Christian Vazquez hit a three-run homer and the Boston Red Sox beat the playoff-contending Tampa Bay Rays 7-4 Sunday.
+Nathan Eovaldi pitched six gritty innings, Christian Vazquez hit a three-run homer and the Boston Red Sox beat the Rays 7-4 Sunday.

-Tampa Bay started the day one game up on Cleveland for the second AL wild card.
+Tampa Bay dropped into a tie with Cleveland for the second AL wild card, and both teams trail Oakland by two games for the top spot.
 The Rays won the first two games of the series by identical 5-4 scores in 11 innings.

+“Every loss now you’ve got to find a way to bounce back,” Tampa Bay manager Kevin Cash said.
+“Eventually you do run out of mulligans.
+We’re not there but we’ve got to make sure we don’t get to that point.”

 The defending World Series champion Red Sox were eliminated from postseason play Friday night.